lee-handro/blade_quenching_ode_simulation/README.md

 ## Engineering & Metallurgy Insights

-The resulting simulation demonstrates why bladesmiths choose specific mediums:
+The resulting simulation demonstrates the critical heat extraction tradeoffs observed in metallurgy, tool manufacturing, and bladesmithing:

 1. **Water Quench (Yellow Line):**
    * Drops from 1000°C to room temperature in **less than 15 seconds**.